 Many herbal teas are safe during pregnancy, but you should be cautious.
 Large amounts of some herbs such as peppermint and red raspberry leaf are thought to cause contractions and increase the risk of preterm labor.
 While pregnant, be sure to steer clear of teas that have unfamiliar ingredients; instead, look for those teas that are made from ingredients that are a part of your normal diet (like orange extract).
 Remember that "natural" doesn't always mean "safe."
 If you are unsure, talk to your doctor.

 Eating Fish While Pregnant

 The FDA's 2017 guidelines advise pregnant, nursing, or even women considering having children, to eat 2-3 servings (8-12 ounces) of certain varieties of fish each week in order to protect developing babies from high levels of potentially brain-damaging mercury.

 Here are drafted recommendations and guidelines that government officials say will help pregnant women reduce their exposure to mercury:

-- Do not eat shark, swordfish, king mackerel, or golden or white snapper (tilefish) from the Gulf of Mexico, because they often contain high levels of mercury.
+- Do not eat shark, swordfish, king mackerel, bigeye tuna, orange roughy, or golden or white snapper (tilefish) from the Gulf of Mexico, because they often contain high levels of mercury.